 Kate Haviland, M.B.A, has served as a member of our board of directors since September 2023.
 Since April 2022, Ms. Haviland has served as the President and Chief Executive Officer of Blueprint Medicines Corporation (NASDAQ: BPMC), a public biopharmaceutical company, and previously served as the Chief Operating Officer from January 2019 to April 2022, and as the Chief Business Officer from January 2016 to January 2019.
 Prior to joining Blueprint, Ms. Haviland served as vice president, rare diseases and oncology program leadership at Idera Pharmaceuticals, Inc. (acquired by Aceragen, Inc.), a biopharmaceutical company, from April 2014 to December 2015, as head of commercial development at Sarepta Therapeutics, Inc. (NASDAQ: SRPT), a public biopharmaceutical and drug development company, from June 2012 to April 2014, as executive director of commercial development at PTC Therapeutics, Inc. (NASDAQ: PTCT), a public biopharmaceutical company, from March 2007 to June 2012, and roles in corporate development and project management at Genzyme, Inc. (acquired by Sanofi, Inc. (NASDAQ: SNY), a global healthcare company) from July 2005 to April 2007.
+Ms. Haviland currently serves on the board of directors of Fulcrum Therapeutics, Inc. (NASDAQ: FULC), a public biopharmaceutical company.
 Ms. Haviland holds a B.A. from Wesleyan University with a double major in Molecular Biology/Biochemistry and Economics and an M.B.A. from Harvard Business School.
 We believe Ms. Haviland is qualified to serve on our board of directors because she is a biotech President and Chief Executive Officer and experienced as a public company board member in the life science industry.